pupubird/WebLaunchJS-2021/Basic.md

 _It's totally fine if your layout is different_

-Inspect tool on the browser is one of the most used tool when it comes to front-end web development, you can't live without it.
+Inspect tool on the browser is one of the most used tools when it comes to front-end web development, you can't live without it.

 ### Console